As the old adage goes, “May you live in interesting times”.

 So what do you do?

-If, in the end, you decide to digitize certain legacy paper files, it’s so vitally important to have a plan to determine what gets digitized and why.
-As John succinctly put it, “Don’t just digitize so you have a bunch of difficult-to-find papers in now difficult-to-find digital formats.
+If, in the end, you decide to digitize paper documents and certain legacy paper files, it’s vitally important to have a plan to determine what gets digitized and why.
+As John succinctly put it, “Don’t just digitize documents so you have a bunch of difficult-to-find papers in now difficult-to-find digital formats.
 You can’t just be scanning for the sake of scanning.”

 Digitization is just one of the major forces accelerated because of the pandemic.